tfgg/yournextmep/_candidates/eu2014/sdlp/alex-attwood.md

 person: alex-attwood
 region: northern-ireland
 party: sdlp
-title: Northern Ireland - Social Democratic and Labour Party - Alex Attwood
+title: Alex Attwood is running for MEP in Northern Ireland for the Social Democratic and Labour Party
 incumbent: false
 ---